anodetocode/pangoscript-intro/README.md

 * After declaring, immediately assign an initial default value. `0` is the typical unless there is a more sensible default.

 > <blue>**Note:**</blue> When testing in the BEYOND 5 Editor, a default value of `0` is set automatically after declaring.
 If declared again, the current value is lost and is set to `0`.
-> * The Help explicitly says the script will error if the variable isn't manually initialized after declaration, so this implicit initialization to `0` may be new.
+> * The Help explicitly says the script will error if the variable isn't manually initialised after declaration, so this implicit initialisation to `0` may be new.
 > * Regardless, it is usually a good practice to initialize variables with default values so that it's explicit what they are.

 #### Local variables `var`